NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

-The \textbf{MobileNeRF} \cite{2022mobilenerf} (June 2022) framework trains a NeRF-like models based on a polygonal mesh with color, feature, and opacity MLPs attached to each mesh point.
-Alpha values were then discretized, and features were super-sampled for anti-aliasing.
-During rendering, the mesh with associated features and opacities are rasterized based on viewing position, and a small MLP is used to shade each pixel.
-The method was shown to be around 10 times faster than SNeRG \cite{2021sNeRG}.
+The \textbf{MobileNeRF} (June 2022) \cite{2022mobilenerf} framework trained a NeRF-like model based on a polygonal mesh with color, feature, and opacity MLPs attached to each mesh vertex.
+Alpha values were discretized, and features were super-sampled for anti-aliasing.
+During rendering, the mesh with associated features and opacities was rasterized according to the viewing position, and a small MLP was used to shade each pixel.
+The method demonstrated a speed approximately 10 times faster than SNeRG \cite{2021sNeRG}.

-\textbf{EfficientNeRF} \cite{2022efficientnerf} (July 2022) was based on PlenOctree \cite{nerf2021_plenoctrees}, choosing to use spherical harmonics and to cache the trained scene in a tree.
-However, it made several improvements.
-Most importantly, EfficientNeRF improved the training speed by using momentum density voxel grid to store predicted density using exponential weighted average update.
+The \textbf{EfficientNeRF} (July 2022) \cite{2022efficientnerf} was based on PlenOctree \cite{nerf2021_plenoctrees}, choosing to use spherical harmonics and cache the trained scene in a tree.
+However, it introduced several improvements.
+Most importantly, EfficientNeRF improved training speed by using a momentum density voxel grid to store predicted density via exponential weighted average updates.
 During the coarse sampling stage, the grid was used to discard sampling points with zero density.
-During the fine sampling stage, a pivot system was also used to speed up volume rendering.
-Pivot points were defined as points $\V{x}_i$ for which $T_i \alpha_i > \epsilon$ where $\epsilon$ is a predefined threshold, and $T_i$ and $\alpha_i$ are the transmittance and alpha values as defined in (\ref{eq:ray_discrete}) and (\ref{eq:alpha}).
-During fine sample, only points near the pivot points are considered.
-These two improvements speed up the training time by a factor of 8 over the baseline NeRF \cite{nerf2020_mildenhall}.
-The authors then cached the trained scene into a NeRF tree.
-This resulted in rendering speed comparable to FastNeRF \cite{2021fastNerf}, and exceeding that of baseline NeRF by thousands fold.
+During the fine sampling stage, a pivot system was also employed to speed up volume rendering.
+Pivot points were defined as points $\V{x}_i$ for which $T_i \alpha_i > \epsilon$ where $\epsilon$ was a predefined threshold, and $T_i$ and $\alpha_i$ were the transmittance and alpha values as defined in Eq. (\ref{eq:ray_discrete}) and Eq. (\ref{eq:alpha}).
+During fine sampling, only points near the pivot points were considered.
+These two improvements sped up training time by a factor of 8 over the baseline NeRF \cite{nerf2020_mildenhall}.
+The authors then cached the trained scene into a NeRF tree, resulting in rendering speeds comparable to FastNeRF \cite{2021fastNerf} and exceeding that of baseline NeRF by thousands-fold.